Mis à jour : 16 juil. 2020

 · word processor (i.e. “.docx” format) and spreadsheet (i.e. “.xlsx” format) applications installed on your computer

-· the hardware, operating, software, and other computer requirements specified in the Learning management system section of the CPA Canada Professional Education Program Candidate Guide
+· the hardware, operating, software, and other computer requirements specified in the Learning management system and computer requirements section of the CPA Canada Preparatory Courses Student Guide

-Previously, the dates scheduled for the assessments were June 29-30, 2020; however, to minimize conflicts for candidates writing multiple assessments during this evaluation period, the assessments will be written over five (5) business days.
-Each assessment will commence at 1:00 p.m.
-Atlantic Time, 1:30 Newfoundland Time.
+Previously, the dates scheduled for the assessments were June 19-20, 2020; however, to minimize conflicts for students writing multiple assessments during this evaluation period, the assessments will be written over eight (8) business days.
+Each assessment will be two hours in length.

-On June 11, 2020, you will receive information on the assessment format that will be used for your particular module.
+On June 4, 2020, you will receive information on the assessment format that will be used for your particular course.

 We are committed to keeping you informed of updates as we all adapt to this unprecedented situation.
-Please continue to review the regularly-updated FAQs document on the CPA Canada website for valuable information that addresses student concerns related to the profession’s response to the COVID-19 pandemic, including meeting practical experience requirements, conditional admission for courses, updates to the cases available for Capstone 1 and Day 1 of the CFE, and much more.
+Please continue to review the regularly-updated FAQs document on the CPA Canada website for valuable information that addresses student concerns related to the profession’s response to the COVID-19 pandemic, including meeting practical experience requirements, conditional admission for courses, and much more.

 Thank you for your resilience, patience, and flexibility as we all adjust to this ever-evolving situation.
 We continue to wish you well in your studies.